The North American Free Trade Agreement (NAFTA), is a multilateral free trade agreement between the United States, Canada and Mexico.

 Where Do I Find A Copy Of A NAFTA Form?

 - Click here to find a formal Certificate of Origin for goods declared over $2500.00 (Canadian funds) and the Low Value Certificate for goods declared under $2500.00 (Canadian funds)

 If you need assistance in determining if your goods qualify, or if you have questions on how to fill out the Certificate of Origin, please contact one of our Trade Compliance Specialists.
 They will help you take full advantage of the benefits provided by the agreement.

-Additionally, take an in depth tour by attending an upcoming NAFTA Workshop wherein you will gain a better understanding, learn how to manage compliance and utilize this free trade agreement to your benefit.
+Additionally, take an in depth tour by attending an upcoming seminars wherein you will gain a better understanding, learn how to manage compliance and utilize this free trade agreement to your benefit.